cgtobi/easymalt-local/README.md

 Supported institutions
 ----------------------
-See [this folder](https://github.com/gboudreau/easymalt-local/tree/master/easymalt/downloaders/) for a list of all the supported institutions.
+See [INSTITUTIONS.md](https://github.com/gboudreau/easymalt-local/tree/master/INSTITUTIONS.md) for a list of all the supported institutions.
 There are not that many right now. :|

 See [CONTRIBUTING.md](https://github.com/gboudreau/easymalt-local/blob/master/CONTRIBUTING.md) if you'd like to help add new institutions.